Metacrafters/DegenToken/GUIDE.md

 $ npx hardhat verify <YOUR TOKEN ADDRESS> --network fuji
 ```

-Now we can go to [https://testnet.snowtrace.io/](https://testnet.snowtrace.io/) and search for our smart contract, using the same address that we used before, and there it is our Poitns token, with a verified contract.
+Now we can go to [https://testnet.snowtrace.io/](https://testnet.snowtrace.io/) and search for our smart contract, using the same address that we used before, and there it is our Degen Token, with a verified contract.

+(everything after this is optional)

 This is great but we now need to deploy the smart contract to the mainnet, to have it in a completely secure environment.